Temper

 Technical specifications

 The technical specifications of the tool determine the efficiency, convenience and durability of the tool.
-Here are the main parameters to pay attention to when choosing a tamper for making espresso:
+Here are the main parameters that you should pay attention to when choosing a temper for making espresso:

 One of the most important factors is the diameter.
-The tamper should match the diameter of the portafilter of your espresso machine, from 49 mm to 58 mm.
-Tampers with a diameter of 58 mm are the most common.
+The temper should match the diameter of the portafilter of your espresso machine, from 49 mm to 58 mm.
+Tempers with a diameter of 58 mm are the most common.
 They are suitable for most professional machines.
 Other sizes are used for some home models or less common professional machines.

-It is important that the tamper fits tightly into the portafilter to ensure uniform coffee compaction and high-quality extraction.
+It is important that the temper fits tightly into the portafilter to ensure uniform compaction of the coffee and high-quality extraction.

 Weight significantly affects the effectiveness of tempering.
-Heavier specimens, weighing from 300 to 600 grams, allow you to apply the necessary pressure without unnecessary effort, which makes the tempering process more accurate.
+Heavier specimens, weighing from 300 to 600 grams, allow you to apply the necessary pressure without unnecessary effort, which makes the tempering process more precise.

 It is worth paying attention to the ergonomics of the handle.
 It should be comfortable to hold, then it reduces the strain on the hands during prolonged use.